cpdomina/Propelite/README.md

 Propelite
 =========

-Simple access to property files in Java
+Simple access to property files in Java.

 ### Example